Daandelange/kirby3-simplestats/README.md

 Development was started from [a standard Kirby PluginKit](https://github.com/getkirby/pluginkit/tree/4-panel), see [their plugin guide](https://getkirby.com/docs/guide/plugins/plugin-setup-basic) for more details on using it.
 *These steps are optional, for building development versions.*

-- Npm requirements    : `npm install -g parcel-bundler`
+- Npm requirements (optional) : `npm install -g parcel-bundler`
 - Setup                       : `cd /path/to/website/site/plugins/simplestats && npm install`
 - While developing            : `npm run dev`
-- Publish changes     : `npm run build`
+- Compile a production build  : `npm run build`
 - Update dependencies         : `npm update`

 ****